alexcojocaru/elasticsearch-maven-plugin/README.md

 Each instance is installed in _${project.build.directory}/elasticsearch${instanceIndex}_.

+This plugin is known to work with Elasticsearch versions 5.0.0 to 8.0.0 .
+For versions 8+, the [xpack security](https://www.elastic.co/guide/en/elasticsearch/reference/8.0/security-settings.html#general-security-settings) is disabled -
+there is no need for HTTPS or basic authentication to send requests to the Elasticsearch server.
 For Elasticsearch version 1.x.x and 2.x.x support, see version 1.x and 2.x of this plugin.

 Because the plugin uses the new [Eclipse based Aether framework](https://www.eclipse.org/aether/), it only works with Maven 3.1.0 and above.